Post

 Flag: RWSC{875463120}

-file is where password patterns are stored, however, Lenovo P70 does not have this file since it was not written anywhere on the report.
-So I did some research on Android forensics and found this interesting blog and found out that it is sometimes stored in /data/system/password.key
+From the video, it mentioned gesture.key file storing password patterns, however, Lenovo P70 does not have this file since it was not written anywhere on the report.
+So I did some research on Android forensics and found this interesting blog and found out that it is sometimes stored in /data/system/password.key.
+Filtering the path in the report, the hex values of the password patterns can be identified.

 1